lipiecki/PostForecasts.jl/docs/src/examples.md

 # Examples
-Below You can find some simple examples of what can be achieved with `PostForecasts.jl`
+Below you can find some simple examples of what can be achieved with **PostForecasts.jl**

 ## Load and postprocess point forecasts
-In the first example we show how to load point forecasts from a delimited file and postprocess them using a selected model in \textit{PostForecasts.jl}.
-Assume that the file named \textit{my-point-forecasts.csv} has the following structure:
+In the first example, we show how to load point forecasts from a delimited file and postprocess them using a selected model in PostForecasts.jl.
+Assume that the file named `my-point-forecasts.csv` has the following structure:
 ```csv
 timestamp,observation,forecast1,forecast2
 0,52.250,53.775,52.215
 1,55.005,57.450,53.732
 2,58.125,57.728,58.426
 ```
-To load and postprocess it we only need two function calls:
+To load and postprocess it, we only need two function calls:
 ```julia
 using PostForecasts
 pf = loaddlmdata("my-point-forecasts.csv", delim=',', idcol=1, obscol=2, predcol=[3, 4], colnames=true)
 ```
-First, the `loaddlmdata` function reads the file, where the arguments specify that the file is comma delimited, the identifiers are stored in the first column, the observations in the second, and the predictions in the third and fourth.
+First, the `loaddlmdata` function reads the file.
+The arguments specify that the file is comma-delimited, the identifiers are stored in the first column, the observations in the second, and the predictions in the third and fourth.
 The last argument informs that the column names are present in the file, so the first row is not parsed into numeric values.
 ```julia
 qf = point2quant(pf, method=:qr, window=100, quantiles=[0.9, 0.95, 0.99])
 ```
 Next, the `point2quant` function postprocesses the forecasts stored in `pf`, computes quantile predictions and stores them in `qf`.
 In the above snippet, the arguments specify that Quantile Regression Averaging is used for postprocessing, calibration window size is 100 data points, and that the 90th, 95th and 99th percentiles are predicted.
 By default, the postprocessing model is retrained before every prediction using a calibration window of most recent data points.
 For details on alternative configurations, see the documentation of the [`point2quant`](postprocess.md#From-point-to-probabilistic-forecasts) function.

-Quantile forecasts `qf` are now ready to be [evaluated](evaluation.md#Evaluation-metrics), [averaged](averaging.md#Forecast-Averaging) with other forecasts, [conformalized](postprocess.md#Conformalizing-probabilistic-forecasts) and [saved](loadsave.md#Loading-and-saving-forecasts).
+Quantile forecasts `qf` are now ready to be [evaluated](evaluation.md#Evaluation-metrics), [averaged](averaging.md#Forecast-Averaging) with other forecasts, [conformalized](postprocess.md#Conformalizing-probabilistic-forecasts), and [saved](loadsave.md#Loading-and-saving-forecasts).

 ## Probabilistic forecasting of day-ahead electricity prices
 Let us now show how to compute probabilistic forecasts of day-ahead electricity prices from point forecasts stored in the [EPEX dataset](datasets.md#EPEX) for all hours of the year 2023, using three different postprocessing schemes - IDR, CP and QRA.
 See [(Lipiecki et al., 2024)](https://doi.org/10.1016/j.eneco.2024.107934) for more details on this forecasting task.